Gegenmiao massacre: Progress of the case

 After the war ended on 15 August, attacks continued against displaced persons who had survived and fled.
 According to the testimony of a 12-year-old girl who joined a group of about 10 women after the incident, the group of women she joined was attacked, robbed of their clothes and assaulted by the mob, and it took them over a week to reach Zhenxi Station, 10 km from Gegenmiao Station.
 The women decided to take shelter in an abandoned house in a field a short distance from the station, but at night they were discovered by Soviet soldiers, who assaulted them until midnight.
 When the assault was over, the Soviet soldiers threw a pile of dead grass from the outdoor area into the house, set it on fire and tried to burn the women to death.
 The girl and her sister testified that they were able to escape because they were near a window, but that the other women seemed to be unable to escape because of the speed of the fire.
 The girl who survived was then forced to live as a residual orphan.

 Meanwhile, some Chinese, Mongolians and Koreans provided food for the survivors, and some Chinese were generous with their children.
 The surviving children of the action group, whose parents were killed, became Chinese residual orphans for various reasons.
 About 30 became residual orphans.
 Many women were also forced to become Chinese residual women.

-200 students from local school were killed, including the headmaster and his wife.
+200 students from a local school were killed, including the headmaster and his wife.

 Fujiwara Sakuya describes this incident as the greatest tragedy encountered by Japanese refugees in Manchuria at the end of the war, in that they were indiscriminately massacred by the attack of one country's army rather than by a mob.
 However, in terms of the number of casualties, the Sado Kaitakudan incident (also known as the Sado Settlement Incident) is said to have killed more than 1,400 people, or in one theory, approximately 2,000 people, in self-determination and fighting with the Soviet Army.
 However, the victims of this incident were members of other pioneer groups who gathered in the vacant houses and facilities after the Sado pioneer group left the settlement).
 The Sado Settlement Site Incident is usually referred to as the "greatest tragedy of the Zenman Settlement".